Title: The Walking Drum

 Warrior, lover, and scholar, Mathurin Kerbouchard is a daring seeker of knowledge and fortune bound on a journey of enormous challenge, danger and revenge.
 Across Europe, the Russian steppes and through the Byzantine wonder of Constantinople, gateway to Asia, Kerbouchard is thrust into the heart of the treacheries, passions, violence and dazzling wonders of a magnificent time.
 From castle to slave gallery, from sword-racked battlefields to a princess’s secret chamber, and ultimately, to the impregnable fortress of the Valley of Assassins, Kerbouchard is on a powerful adventure through an ancient world.

 I had not planned on reading this book.
 Louis L’Amour writes westerns, after all.
 But my dad told me that The Walking Drum wasn’t a western, and he liked it.
-My father and I have similar tastes in some books, so I decided to give it a try.
+My father and I have similar tastes in books (sometimes), so I decided to give it a try.

 Unfortunately, I didn’t end up finishing it.